 Dr. Oliver Bolzern earned his Ph.D as a chemical engineer at the ETH Zurich.

 Mag.
-Ortwin Ertl founded IEP GmbH, Wiesbaden in 1999 and was its CEO until the end of 2006.
-In this period IEP developed into a profitable technology company with a focus on bio-reduction processes for the production of chiral hydroxy compounds.
-From 1995 to 1999 Mr. Ertl was consultant for several biotechnology companies, he headed Phyton GmbH, which was engaged in scale-up activities for the manufacture of Paclitaxel (a leading cytostatic drug), and prepared the foundation of IEP.
-From 1993 to 1995 he worked in marketing of pharmaceutical active ingredients and in technology marketing with Helm AG, Hamburg.
-After finishing his studies with an MBA in business administration at the Vienna University of Economics he studied business Japanese in Tokyo in 1991/92.
+Ortwin Ertl is founder and CEO of Annikki GmbH, a company specializing in cell free redox biocatalysis.
+In 1999 he founded IEP GmbH, a profitable technology company with a focus on bio-reduction processes for the production of chiral hydroxy compounds, and was its CEO through 2006.
+From 1995 to 1999 Mr. Ertl was consultant for several biotechnology companies, and he headed Phyton GmbH, which was engaged in scale-up activities for the manufacture of Paclitaxel (a leading cytostatic drug).
+Prior to this he worked in marketing of pharmaceutical active ingredients and in technology marketing with Helm AG, Hamburg.

 He has an MBA from the Vienna University of Economics and Business.